apptainer/singularity-userdocs/appendix.rst

 Overview
 ========

-You can use an existing container image as your “base,” and then add customization.
+You can use an existing container image as your “base”, and then add customization.
 This allows you to build multiple images from the same starting point.
 For example, you may want to build several containers with the same custom python installation, the same custom compiler toolchain, or the same base